davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 crust beneath the central coastal California and adjacent offshore region.

 Studies proposing a deep Monterey plate stalled slab [e.g. @Furlong1989;
-@Pikser2012] have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements.
-As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].
-These studies typically propose a steeply dipping eastward extension corresponding to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.
+@Pikser2012] have suggested its translation on significant sub-horizontal fault segments beneath the San Andreas system that accommodated dextral displacements.
+As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990;
+@Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].
+These studies
+typically propose a steeply dipping eastward extension corresponding to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.

 Seismological and geodynamic studies